centreon/centreon-documentation/fr/graph-views/procedures.md

     # yum install centreon-plugin-Applications-Monitoring-Centreon-Map4-Jmx
     # yum install centreon-plugin-Applications-Webservers-Tomcat-Jmx

-    ## OPTIONAL - Only if you have a local MySQL DB for your Map server
+    ## OPTIONAL - Only if you have a local MariaDB DB for your Map server

     # yum install centreon-pack-applications-databases-mysql
     # yum install centreon-plugin-Applications-Databases-Mysql